LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-Compare the values of the three sampling distributions: as the sample size gets larger, we see a smaller value for the standard error.
+Compare the values of the three sampling distributions: as the sample size gets larger, we see a smaller value for the standard error - the central limit theorem is in action.

-What we have learned is succinctly referred to as the **Central Limit Theorem**.
-This theorem states that as sample sizes get larger, the means of the sampling distribution approaches normal distribution; it is able to reflect the true population estimate.

 With the synthetic data, we have demonstrated how samples can estimate the population, which is usually unknown to us.
 The above is based on repeated samples but, most likely, we will have only one sample.
-We create a sample of 1,000 people as an example of how to calculate the standard error from one sample:
+To calculate the SE from one sample, we create a sample of 1,000 people:
 <br>